maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

-After converting your data to a JSON file format, you are able to use the `write`-function from base R to export the data and save it on your machine
+After converting your data to a JSON file format, you are able to use the `write`-function from base R to export the data and save it on your machine.

     write(Top_20_liked_tweets, "Top_20_liked_tweets.json")

-## Creating a new dataset of the top 20 most liked tweets (non-verified accounts)
+### Creating a new dataset of the top 20 most liked tweets (non-verified accounts)

 You now wish to see the top 20 most liked tweets by non-verified accounts.